Anne Hathaway Was The 9th Choice For Andy Sachs—Plus Other Intriguing Facts You Didn't Know About The Devil Wears Prada

 The Evolution of Casting Choices

 The casting process in Hollywood often reflects a complex interplay of marketability, star power, and creative vision.
-According to Dr. Pepper Schwartz, a sociologist and relationship expert, casting decisions can significantly impact the dynamics between characters and audience engagement.

 When studios prioritize established names over raw talent, they may overlook actors who could embody a role more authentically.
 This can lead to missed opportunities for more nuanced storytelling and character development.

 The film’s production designer took major cues from the real deal.
-While the team didn’t get much help from the Vogue camp, a quick peek inside Anna Wintour's office—the real-life inspiration for Miranda—proved invaluable.
+While the team didn’t get much help from the Vogue camp, a quick peek inside Anna Wintour's office—the real-life inspiration for Miranda—proved invaluable."

 4. Major fashion houses refused to lend their designs, as they feared Vogue’s wrath